novoalab/modPhred/docs/output.rst

 **Note, we store modification probability for every base instead of base qualities.**
 More information about modification probability encoding can be found :doc:`here <encode>`.
 Original base qualities for every alignment are reported under OQ tag.
-You can find more information about SAM/BAM format `here <https://www.htslib.org/>`_.
+You can find more information about SAM/BAM format at `htslib websites <https://www.htslib.org/>`_.

 Why base Y is detected as modified, while model only reports modifications for X?
 ---------------------------------------------------------------------------------